michaelnozbe/iPadOnly.com/_book/because.md

 ---
 part: one
-title: "Chapter 3.
-The ‘because you can’ problem."
+title: "The ‘because you can’ problem"
-subtitle: "iPad is different and it requires a different approach than a laptop"
+subtitle: "The iPad is different and it requires a different approach than a laptop"
 ---

 * TOC (optional)